pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic--Maths-Libraries.md

 More details on the library can be found within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/math/float/math32)

+## `-lbbc_math` - (40 bit maths library from BBC BASIC for z80)

+The BBC maths library provides a 32 bit mantissa and 8 bit exponent.
+It's the same library as the native maths library on the z88.
+It can be linked with the options: `-fp-mode=z88 -lbbc_math`

 # Benchmarks

 The maths libraries have been lightly benchmarked using a couple of test programs within the [repository](https://github.com/z88dk/z88dk/tree/master/libsrc/_DEVELOPMENT/EXAMPLES/benchmarks).
 These were tested using the classic library and the following compilation line: